younise/demo/_posts/2013-04-29-vmware-global-support-services-changes-to-severity-2-production-support-entitlements.md

 	<li>This will enable us to provide meaningful response towards the technical issues raised and quicker resolution times.</li>
 </ul>

 <p>2.
-When I can expect contact from VMware GSS going forward for my SRs?</p>
+When I can expect contact from VMware GSS going forward for my SRs?

 </div>
 <div>